 During fiscal year 2015, the Board of Directors granted certain of our executive officers and employees awards of performance shares of our common stock.
-The performance shares are released only upon the successful achievement of specific, measurable performance criteria approved by the Compensation Committee, and the satisfaction of a service condition.
-The performance shares, when earned, vest in three equal tranches, though all tranches of the outstanding performance share awards will vest if certain criteria determinable at the end of fiscal year 2017 is met, despite the criteria not having been met for fiscal 2015 or 2016.
-Achievement of the performance criteria and vesting of all outstanding performance shares was considered probable at the end of fiscal 2017.
+The performance shares were released upon the successful achievement of specific, measurable performance criteria approved by the Compensation Committee, and the satisfaction of a service condition in fiscal 2018.
+There were no performance shares granted during fiscal 2018.